-Pennsylvania House used to be a household name in the fine furniture business.
+Of course, Pennsylvania House Furniture used to be a household name in the fine furniture business.
+Fine furniture mostly of solid cherry.

-Their fine cherry, oak, and maple furniture graced homes across the country.
+Their fine cherry, oak, and maple solid wood furniture graced homes across the country.

-Indeed, many people furnished their living rooms, dining rooms and bedrooms with fine furniture all bought over time from Pennsylvania House.
+Indeed, many people furnished their living rooms, dining rooms and bedrooms with fine furniture all bought over time from Pennsylvania House Furniture company..

 Today, no new Furniture Retailer in the country carries their lines.
 In the years since 2005, the name brand was bought and sold a few times by larger corporations, including La-Z-Boy and Universal Furniture.